Brukunga and Harrogate Township Plan Consultation Session - Tuesday 12th May from 7pm (online)

 With current restrictions in place on public gatherings as result of COVID-19, there are some larger public engagement events which will not be able to be held, however Council is committed to making contact with as many community members as possible.

-Council staff will also be engaging with community groups and government agencies throughout this consultation period.
+Council staff engaged with community groups and government agencies throughout this consultation period.

 For more information contact Kristian Wohlstadt, Senior Strategic Planner via email email@example.com or via phone (08) 8391 7219